My rating: 4 of 5 stars

 Surely only a troglodyte could object to today’s broad social spread of self-transformation at every level from epidermis to pronoun, but the move of these once-fringe practices into the mainstream may suggest their inseparability (which need not be a problem) from other cultural discourses that value the individual over the social.
 Something like “the culture of neoliberalism,” on the eve of whose triumph Delany was then writing, may be one and indivisible, a thought that only libertarians seem willing to entertain, because it disrupts everyone else’s narratives, which tend to sunder economic from sexual laissez-faire.
 In Delany’s imagination, “I” and “you” are interpenetrated and perfectly balanced, but most societies seem, outside of beautifully experimental science fictions, to elevate one over the other.

-Far more pernicious in political practice is this novel’s thesis on language.
-The idea that language is absolutely constitutive of consciousness, after being vulgarized and garbled, becomes today’s argument that language is literally a vector of violence, that words have power to obliterate identity, to deal irrecoverable psychic wounds.
+More pernicious in political practice is this novel’s thesis on language.
+The questionable philosophical proposition that language is absolutely constitutive of consciousness, after being vulgarized and garbled, becomes today’s dubious claim that language is literally a vector of violence, that words have power to obliterate identity, to deal irrecoverable psychic wounds.
 But if this is true, then the basis of democratic, liberal society falls away, because the point of such a society is to sublimate literal violence into discourse and dispute, to use language as a field wherein extra-linguistic reality may be recognized, interpreted, and only then imaginatively transformed.
 If words are weapons, then all we have are weapons.
 The social becomes a scramble of all against all, a zero-sum contest to control reality, which language has the putatively absolute power to do.
 Far from bringing peace, the claim that language speaks us rather than the reverse promises only war.

 that evil (like good) is a manifestation of social systems, not individuals, and thus individuals, both the good ones and the bad ones, if they move into new social systems they are unused to, can be changed by them if they stay there.